-Figure 5.
-Any gap in the wall is detected by the PRLS wall estimation algorithm.
-Gaps that are smaller than the desired threshold are flown by with no effect on the commanded velocity.
-Gaps that are large enough for the vehicle to fly through, such as a hallway or door, cause the commanded velocity vector to bend toward the opening.
-If the vehicle enters a hallway or goes through a door where the minimum lateral separation is not at least twice the wall follow distance, the vehicle simply keeps an equal distance from both sides.
-Otherwise, the vehicle picks up the wall on the right hand side and keeps the desired distance from it as flight continues.
-Stability Augmentation System (SAS) The Quadrotor platform is inherently unstable, that is, without control inputs, the platform would enter an uncontrolled drift in velocity and angular rates and collide with the ground or nearby obstacles.
-Quadrotors are also known to be notoriously hard to control even for human pilots, particularly because the relationship between thrust and stick deflection is nonlinear and because attitude is coupled heavily with velocity.
-Hence, it is desirable to integrate angular rate damping to aid the pilot in controlling the Quadrotor.
-Let \hat{p} , \hat{q} , and \hat{r} denote the gyroscope measurements of the Quadrotor roll, pitch, and yaw rates, and δ{φ_p} , δ{θ_p} , and δ{ψ_p} denote the pilot roll, pitch, and yaw stick deflections, then the actual stick deflection commands are assigned using the following proportional control logic: $$\delta{\phi} = \delta{\phi p} - K_p \hat{p},\tag{4}$$ $$\delta{\theta} = \delta{\theta p} - K_q \hat{q},\tag{5}$$ $$\delta{\theta} = \delta{\theta p} - K_q \hat{q}, \qquad (5)$$ $$\delta{\psi} = \delta{\psi p} - K_r \hat{r}. \qquad (6)$$ In equation 4, K_p , K_q , and K_r denote the linear gains chosen to provide appropriate rate damping.

-Control Algorithm The complexity of the control system depends not only on the quantities being controlled, but also on the dynamics of the system itself.
+(a) Simulated truth map and vehicle exploration path (b) Simulated SLAM solution and exploration graph overlay Figure 4.
+Graph based guidance in the simulated 2011 competition arena it is desirable to integrate angular rate damping to aid the pilot in controlling the Quadrotor.
+Let \hat{p} , \hat{q} , and \hat{r} denote the gyroscope measurements of the Quadrotor roll, pitch, and yaw rates, and δ{φ_p} , δ{θ_p} , and δ{ψ_p} denote the pilot roll, pitch, and yaw stick deflections, then the actual stick deflection commands are assigned using the following proportional control logic: $$\delta{\phi} = \delta{\phi_n} - K_p \hat{p},\tag{1}$$ $$\delta{\theta} = \delta{\theta \, p} - K_a \hat{q},\tag{2}$$ $$\delta{\psi} = \delta{\psi_n} - K_r \hat{r}. \tag{3}$$ In equation 1, K_p , K_q , and K_r denote the linear gains chosen to provide appropriate rate damping.
+3. Control Algorithm The complexity of the control system depends not only on the quantities being controlled, but also on the dynamics of the system itself.
 Unlike ground vehicles, unstable air vehicles are susceptible to oscillation and divergent flight when the control system is not properly tuned.
 Even for stable flying vehicles, coupling between lateral and longitudinal motion as well as aerodynamic interaction with the environment must be considered.
-The control architecture used by the GTAR 2011 team leverages the proven Model Reference Adaptive Control architecture developed for control of VTOL UAS throughout their flight envelop by Georgia Tech UAV Research Facility.
-11,12,13 In this architecture, a position control loop generates a velocity command, a velocity control loop generates an attitude command, and an attitude control loop generates servo commands to stabilize the vehicle by controlling the angular rate.
-Kannan has shown that such nested and cascaded control loop architecture with actuator saturation can indeed be used to control VTOL UAS.
-12 This system of nested control loops requires that the vehicle maintain an estimate of its position, velocity, attitude, and angular rate.
-For details the reader is referred to references 14, 11, 12, 15 for further details.

-Navigation Algorithm A variety of SLAM algorithm implementations are available for free use at the web site OpenSLAM.org.
-The algorithm used for the preliminary research, called CoreSLAM, 16 was chosen primarily because it is simple, easy to implement, and it uses integer math where possible to improve computational speed.17 There are two main parts to any SLAM routine.
+The control architecture used by the GTAR 2011 team leverages the proven Model Reference Adaptive Control architecture developed for control of VTOL UAS throughout their flight envelop by Georgia Tech UAV Research Facility.^{8,9,10} In this architecture, a position control loop generates a velocity command, a velocity control loop generates an attitude command, and an attitude control loop generates servo commands to stabilize the vehicle by controlling the angular rate.
+Kannan has shown that such nested and cascaded control loop architecture with actuator saturation can indeed be used to control VTOL UAS.9 This system of nested control loops requires that the vehicle maintain an estimate of its position, velocity, attitude, and angular rate.
+For details the reader is referred to references 11,8,9,12 for further details.
+4. Navigation Algorithm A variety of SLAM algorithm implementations are available for free use at the web site OpenSLAM.org.
+The algorithm used for the preliminary research, called CoreSLAM,13 was chosen primarily because it is simple, easy to implement, and it uses integer math where possible to improve computational speed.14 There are two main parts to any SLAM routine.
 The first task is to measure distance to obstacles or landmarks in the environment, and to map them given the vehicle's position and orientation (i.e. mapping).
 The second task is to determine the best estimate of the vehicle's position and orientation based on the latest scan (or series of scans) given a stored map (i.e. localization).
 The mapping and localization tasks are performed together to maintain the most current map and position estimate.
 The GTAR team has developed an Iterative Closest Point (ICP) scan-matching algorithm in-house.
 The algorithm were developed to prioritize localization with respect to the immediate environment, and place lesser emphasis on building and maintaining highly accurate global maps.
 Hence the "map" in the ICP algorithm consists entirely of a singe previous scan.
 However, with the ICP algorithm individual scans can be saved and post-processed into a global map if desired.
-Figure 6(a) shows a simulated building interior being explored by the Quadrotor with a scanning laser rangefinder.
-Figure 6(b) shows the map generated during a simulated flight.
+Figure 5(a) shows a simulated building interior being explored by the Quadrotor with a scanning laser rangefinder.
+Figure 5(b) shows the map generated during a simulated flight.